maxiping20/maxiping20/README.md

-- 👋 Hi, I’m @maxiping20
+- 👋 Hi, I’m @maxiping20:
-- 👀 Interested in GameDev
+- 👀 interested in GameDev;
-- 🌱 Using Unity and C#
+- 🌱 using Unity and C#;
-- 💎 Working on private projects
+- 💎 working on private projects;
 - 📫 You can reach me via email maxiping20@gmail.com

 <!---